Nikki Haley: American Civil War and slavery

-Post-presidential campaign politics
+Post-presidential campaign career (2024-present)

 On April 15, 2024, it was announced that Haley would join the Hudson Institute, a conservative think-tank.
 In a statement released on the same day, she described the group's work as "critical" and said she "looked forward to partnering with them to defend the principles that make America the greatest country in the world".
-She will serve as the next Walter P. Stern Chair.
+She serves as the Walter P. Stern Chair.

 Despite suspending her campaign, Haley still received votes in Republican primaries beyond February, sometimes up to 20%.
 On May 11, Trump confirmed that Haley was not under consideration to be his running mate in the 2024 election.
 Ten days later, she stated she would vote for Trump in the general election.
 The New Republic described her announcement as an endorsement.

 In May 2024, Haley visited Israel during the Gaza war and wrote "Finish Them!" and signed her name on artillery shells.
 Haley faced controversy due to Israel being accused of genocide.

 Haley spoke at the Republican National Convention in July, offering her ‘strong endorsement’ of Trump.

 In August 2024 Haley visited Taiwan and advocated for its full membership in the United Nations and World Health Organization.
 She compared the American loss of authority in Afghanistan and the ongoing violence in the Middle East to the way that Taiwan is treated by the People's Republic of China, also drawing comparisons to Russian aggression in Ukraine.

 Haley joined the global communications firm Edelman as vice chair of its international public affairs team in September 2024.

 In the 2024 election, she received 458 write-in votes in the state of Vermont.

-On November 9 (four days after Trump won the election), Trump announced that Haley would not be appointed to a position in his second administration.
+On November 9, four days after Trump won the election, Trump announced that Haley would not be appointed to a position in his second administration.

+In June 2026, Haley responded to Dana Bash that she wouldn't run for president when she was asked whether she would consider another White House bid.